ncatlab/nlab-content/pages/3/3/6/7/17633/content.md

 Generalizing the previous example, if $A$ is a real or complex $*$-[[star-algebra|algebra]] (with apartness, constructively, if we wish to define 'indefinite'), then all of the terms have their usual meanings there too.
 (Note that $x \leq y$ means that $y - x = u^* u$ for some $u$, and $x # y$ means that $y - x$ is invertible.
 Constructively, $x \nleq y$ means that $y - x$ is apart from $u^* u$ for all $u$.)
 The additive group structure is compatible, and $A$ is nontrivial in our sense iff it is [[trivial algebra|nontrivial as a real algebra]].

 From any example, we may form another example by restricting to a [[subset]] of $A$, as long as $0$ belongs.
 If the original example has a compatible group structure, then so does the subset if it is a [[subgroup]].
-If the original example is nontrivial, then so is the subset iff it is [[inhabited subset|inhabited]].
+If the original example is nontrivial, then so is the subset.

 [[!redirects semidefinite]]